WillJolley/portfolio/README.md

 * Clone this repository to your desktop.
 * Navigate to the top level of the directory.
-* Open index.html in your browser
+* Open index.html in your browser.

 ## Known Bugs

-* N/A
+* Text and images collapse over each other unless the window is maximized.

 ## License